aisingapore/PeekingDuck/docs/source/use_cases/object_counting_over_time.rst

 Object counting over time involves detecting and tracking unique objects, and incrementing the count when new objects appear.
-When applied to the vehicles in the GIF below, it can count the total number of vehicles passing by in a period of time, aiding tranportation planning by identifying periods of peak traffic.
+When applied to the vehicles in the GIF below, it can count the total number of vehicles passing by over a period of time, aiding transportation planning by identifying periods of peak traffic.
 This use case is not limited to just vehicles, as up to :ref:`80 types <general-object-detection-ids>` of objects can be monitored (including animals), giving rise to a wide breadth of potential applications.